There are 25 municipalities within the Greater Toronto Area (GTA), which makes relocating easier when you are ready for a change.

 Distance to Toronto (in minutes): 39

 Vaughan has a higher population than the other cities around the GTA, which explains the rise in housing prices.
 But the job market is also very hot, and there are always things to do whether you want to go on a date with your partner or need to entertain the kids.
 Vaughan Mills mall is conveniently located in the middle of the city, as well as the infamous Canada’s Wonderland, one of Ontario’s top tourist attractions.
-If you work in Toronto, the commute time from Vaugha is approximately 40 minutes, with the Don Valley Parkway in short distance from anywhere in the city.
+If you work in Toronto, the commute time from Vaughan is approximately 40 minutes, with the Don Valley Parkway in short distance from anywhere in the city.
 See a list of top real estate agents in Vaughan who can help you find your next home.

 Average priced home: $961,000